Cray-HPE/cf-gitea-import/README.md

 rarely be changed under normal circumstances.
 If no base branch exists, the default branch of the repository is used.

-For this to work, `cf-gitea-import` also assumes the format of the pristine branches to be:
+For this to work, `cf-gitea-import` also computes the format of the pristine target branches to be:

 ```text
 <gitea organization> / <product name> / <product (semantic) version>